MSA Trust

 Hospice care:

 Care support of a different kind can sometimes be offered by hospices.
-Hospices can offer support over a period of many months or years not just at the end of someone’s life.
-Each hospice is different, and may offer variable services, but their support can range from attending a course on planning ahead, weekly sessions at a day hospice, an inpatient stay for symptom management or end of life care (in the hospice or at home).
+Hospices can offer support over a period of many months or years, not just at the end of someone’s life.
+Each hospice is different and offers variable services.
+Their support can range from attending a course on planning ahead, weekly sessions at a day hospice, an inpatient stay for symptom management or end of life care (in the hospice or at home).
 Hospices may offer access to counsellors who can support the whole family unit.
 Your GP or another healthcare professional can refer you for hospice care support.

 Respite care: